• Home

 Lastly, you can wear it as the classic wrap style, by looping it once around your neck and leaving both ends in the front to fall loosely down your torso.

-Now that you have all the instructions and list of materials, go find your favorite tv show to binge while making your next stunning crochet shawl.
+Now that you have all the instructions and a list of materials, go find your favorite TV show to binge on while making your next stunning crochet shawl.

-Please don’t forget to check the “notes” section for information on how to block your rectangular crochet shawl pattern to avoid curling.
-Once you’re done, I would love to see your final piece of art, please tag me on instagram @zamiguz or use the hashtag #zamiguzmaker.
+Please don’t forget to check the “notes” section for information on how to block your rectangular crochet shawl pattern to avoid curling and for all the other instructions.

 Purchase an inexpensive PDF on Ravelry or Etsy by clicking in these buttons: